Last Updated: August 22, 2021

-For instance, while I like to hire people from all over Europe, if I were to just hire Portuguese workers I could qualify for the program.
+For instance, while I like to hire people from all over Europe, if I were to just hire Portuguese workers, I could qualify for the program.

-Thanks to the non-habitual residence scheme, you could spend more time in the country if you wanted to without compromising your tax status, but long-term physical residence in Portugal is not required for you to maintain your Golden Visa residence permit.
+Thanks to the non-habitual residence scheme, you could spend more time in the country if you wanted to without compromising your tax status.
+But long-term physical residence in Portugal is not required for you to maintain your Golden Visa residence permit.

-Portugal’s entrepreneur program is not a great fit for the one-man business start-up.
+However, Portugal’s entrepreneur program is not a great fit for the one-man business start-up.
 It is a better fit for entrepreneurs who have a larger, growing business that can sustain ten employees over at least a six-year period.

 It’s also a great fit for someone who’s running a business overseas but doesn’t necessarily want to spend much time in another country, let alone live there.

-For example, I recently had a client from the United States who wants to continue living in the US.
+For example, I recently had a client from the US who wants to continue living in the US.
 He has around 100 employees and is looking to move some of them overseas.
 In his case, he could hire ten Portuguese employees and automatically qualify for second residency without having to live in Portugal.